-State laws are meant to regulate a safe society.
+State laws are meant to regulate a safe society, and at the time our laws go into effect, in theory, they make sense.
 However, times change, society evolves, and some irrelevant laws are still technically in effect, even as they sit in the dusty vault of history.

 For a free legal consultation, call 800-537-8185

 - It’s illegal to put ice cream in your back pocket.

-In Mobile, it’s illegal to spit orange peels onto the sidewalk.
+- In Mobile, it’s illegal to spit orange peels onto the sidewalk.

-Putting salt on a railroad track can be punishable by death.
+- Putting salt on a railroad track can be punishable by death.

-It is illegal for a driver to be blindfolded while operating a vehicle.
+- It’s illegal for a driver to be blindfolded while operating a vehicle.

 to find a Morris Bart office near you.